Imable/treasure-map/README.md

 *.article, .quote*
 Adding these classes to a *.grid-item* makes them show up when selecting the corresponding tab in the navigation bar.

+# Used Technology

+This website is created using the Sergey static site generator.